Dogs & Fireworks!

 RufF lOve dOg traiNIng knows that with the upcoming Fourth of July weekend, certain dogs across the country will react with fear and anxiety to all the firework celebrations.

 - DO expose your dog to loud, unexpected noises on a regular basis; especially leading up to an event that includes firework celebrations.
-Drop pot lids, toss a soda can with a few pennies in it, slam a door: anything to get your dog accustomed to being startled and treat them for not being reactive, so they can practice recovering quickly.
+Drop pot lids, drop your keys, toss a soda can away from your dog with a few pennies in it, slam a door: anything to get your dog accustomed to being startled and treat them for not being reactive, so they can practice recovering quickly.

 - DO NOT bring your dog with you to a fireworks celebration.